featureform/featureform/docs/providers/spark.md

 Featureform supports [Spark on AWS](https://aws.amazon.com/emr/features/spark/) as an Offline Store.

 ## Implementation <a href="#implementation" id="implementation"></a>
 The AWS Spark Offline store implements [AWS Elastic Map Reduce (EMR)](https://aws.amazon.com/emr/) as a compute layer, and [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) as a storage layer.
-The transformations, training sets, and feature definitions a user registers via the Featureform client are stored parquet tables in S3.
+The transformations, training sets, and feature definitions a user registers via the Featureform client are stored as parquet tables in S3.

 Using Spark for computation, Featureform leverages EMR to compute user defined transformations and training sets.
-The user can author new tables and iterate through training sets directly via the [Featureform CLI](getting-started/interact-with-the-cli.md).
+The user can author new tables and iterate through training sets sourced directly from S3 via the [Featureform CLI](getting-started/interact-with-the-cli.md).

 Features registered via the client can be materialized to an Inference Store (ex: [Redis](providers/redis.md)) for real-time feature serving.